The Benefits of Lion’s Mane Mushrooms For Dogs

 Lion’s Mane also supports his immune system due to its high beta-glucan content.
 Beta Glucans are compounds found in bacteria, yeast, algae, and fungi.
 They are a source of soluble fiber and make excellent prebiotics for supporting gut health.
 By providing valuable whole food prebiotic fiber, the gut is better able to support healthy bacterial colonies and thus help neurotransmitters fire healthier signals throughout the body.

 From their ability to promote positive cognitive function and protect and improve nerve function, to their support of the gut and immune system, Lion’s Mane Mushrooms are an essential supplement for all senior dogs, but especially dogs with degenerative myelopathy, and dogs with nerve-related disorders.
 I’m often asked about my favorite or most used supplements and products, and Lion’s Mane Mushrooms for dogs are definitely one of my essential go-to’s!
 If you’d like to learn more about my favorite supplements and natural products for pet health, I recently shared My Essential Holistic Toolkit for Pets.
-You can also book a consultation with Dr. Zac Pilossoph and myself, if you have questions about adding natural supplements like CBD or mushroom extract to your pet’s daily regimen.

 Related: Turkey Tail Mushrooms for Dogs